MedTech Startup: The Definitive Guide for Founders and Board Members

 | Series B | Commercialization, manufacturing scale | $30–50M |

-The key is matching your raise to specific value-creating milestones.
-Raise enough to hit the next inflection point—plus buffer, because everything takes longer than expected.
+The key is matching your raise to specific milestones that increase the value of your company.
+Raise enough to hit the next one—plus buffer, because everything takes longer than expected.

 The MedTech Milestone Matrix